rjspencer/docs/theming.md

 		{if:AudioCanNamePrice}min {/if:AudioCanNamePrice}${AudioPrice} USD
 	{/if:AudioCanBeSold}

+If you'd like for an `If` to be rendered inside of a specific block (instead of when the Theming Engine determines it should), you can simply set a `block="<block_name>"` inside of the `If`.
+For instance:

+	{if:PositionInModule gt="1" block="ActivityStreamList"}
+	{/if:PositionInModule}

-Lastly, if statements also support the use of `||` and `&&` for AND and OR logic.
+Lastly, `If` statements also support the use of `||` and `&&` for AND and OR logic.
 However, mixing of ANDs and ORs is not currently allowed.
 For example:

 	{if:ActivityIsBlog||ActivityIsAudio||ActivityIsVideo||ActivityIsAudio}
 		<h1><a href="{ActivityUrl}">{ActivityTitle}</a></h1>